cassiomolin/jersey-websockets-undertow/README.md

 1. A page to test the application will be available at `http://localhost:8080/index.html`
 1. The following endpoints are also be available:
     - `http://localhost:8080/api/messages`: REST endpoint over HTTP to broadcast a message to WebSocket client.
-    - `ws://localhost:8080/push`: WebSocket endpoint to get pushed messages from the server.
+    - `ws://localhost:8080/push`: WebSocket endpoint to get messages pushed by the server.